voidwyrm-2/pyxil/README.md

 * Simple to use interface(barely)
 * Free(although Px Editor is also free and it's actually well made)
 * Open-source, and free to change and edit(refer to Licensing below for more information)
-* better than Aseprite(not really, that's a joke; if you want an ACTUAL art editor of the pixel kind that's high quality, go with Aseprite)
+* Better than Aseprite(not really, that's a joke; if you want an ACTUAL art editor of the pixel kind that's high quality, go with Aseprite)
 * Actively supported by me because passion go brrrrrr(can't wait for that to stop)

 ## Controls